 - Building the prototype of the User Request Evaluation Tool (URET).
 This nationally deployed tool enables controllers to detect and resolve potential conflicts among aircraft in en route airspace.

 - Engineering Automatic Dependent Surveillance-Broadcast, or ADS-B, which enabled the shift from a radar-based surveillance system to one where aircraft transmit their locations, altitudes, and speeds not only to air traffic control centers but also directly to other nearby pilots.
 ADS-B is expected to provide substantial efficiency gains while also reducing infrastructure costs in the years ahead.

-- Improving airspace use nationwide through the development of performance-based navigation standards and procedures.
-These standards and procedures allow equipped aircraft to fly more efficiently to and from airports, saving time and fuel.
+- Improving airspace use nationwide through the development of airspace redesign processes and the TARGETS tool, which is now the FAA approved tool for the development of performance-based navigation (PBN) procedures.
+PBN allows equipped aircraft to fly more efficiently to and from airports, saving time and fuel.

 - Partnering with government and the aviation industry to create the Aviation Safety Information Analysis and Sharing (ASIAS) initiative, a program in which U.S. airlines, aircraft manufacturers, and government entities share and analyze their safety data in order to proactively identify and address safety issues.

 - Developing the Arrival Departure Window capability, which provides controllers with a visualization tool to help them maintain safe distances among aircraft in the terminal area.